US genocide in Iraq

 The principle of genocide by duration is currently exhibited in occupied Iraq.
 Under international humanitarian law, the United States as an occupying power is obliged to provide for the wellbeing of Iraqis.
 Yet so long as they are occupied, the Iraqi people, naturally set against the occupying power in resistance and embodying as such the continuity of the state, have no interest in pursuing anything but bare survival lest the situation of occupation become normalised.

-24 Naturally, any resistance movement to occupation has an interest in making the occupation as difficult and as costly as possible for the occupying power.
+This mode of resistance is illustrated well in how quickly sabotage, especially of strategic infrastructure like oil pipelines, took hold in Iraq following the onset of the US occupation.24 Naturally, any resistance movement to occupation has an interest in making the occupation as difficult and as costly as possible for the occupying power.
 Given that US officials, in order to get American public backing for the war, stressed that Iraqi oil would pay to rebuild the country they would imminently destroy25, oil production has been constantly targeted by Iraqis themselves in order to drain the pocket of the American taxpayer.

 Thus it is not simply the incompetence, corruption and punitive mentality of the United States and its local proxies that explain why four years into the US occupation even basic services like access to water and electricity are debilitated.
 The overall level of reconstruction is held at zero not only as a collective punitive measure, but also because the Iraqi resistance prevents Iraqi oil from reinforcing the occupation or paying for America’s war of aggression.
 The $50 billion in Iraqi assets that the US seized along with revenues from oil possibly exported has funded no real reconstruction in four years.
 Money is used, rather, on military and police operations, sunk into political corruption, or funding propaganda campaigns.